akeneo/pim-docs/install_pim/manual/system_requirements/system_install_ubuntu_1604.rst

 PHP 7.2
 *******

-The easiest way to install PHP 7.2 is to use `Ond?ej Sur? <https://deb.sury.org/>`_ packages.
+The easiest way to install PHP 7.2 is to use `Ondrej Sury <https://deb.sury.org/>`_ packages.

 First, install the `repository <https://launchpad.net/~ondrej/+archive/ubuntu/php/>`_: